The Cheapest Auto Insurance Companies in Charleston, South Carolina, in 2026

 The table below lists the insurance companies with the most affordable rates in Charleston, according to Compare.com data.

-The below rates are estimated rates current as of: Tuesday, April 22 at 12:00 PM PDT
+The below rates in Charleston, SC, are estimated rates current as of: Tuesday, March 31 at 5:00 PM PDT.

 Company